-“Artspeak” refers to the types of conversations in which people talk about their education, their achievements, technical items like cameras and the mechanical operation of their equipment.
-These are all things that pertain to art making but such conversations tend to be incomprehensible to outsiders not well versed in artspeak and these conversations also tend to only scratch the surface of art itself, rarely delving into deeper concepts like meaning, symbolism or other abstract things.
+“Artspeak” refers to the types of conversations in which people talk about their education, their achievements, technical items like cameras, and the mechanical operation of their equipment.
+These are all things that pertain to art-making but such conversations tend to be incomprehensible to outsiders not well versed in artspeak and these conversations also tend to only scratch the surface of art itself, rarely delving into deeper concepts like meaning, symbolism or other abstract things.

 Of course, just because the average artspeak doesn’t delve deeply into abstract concepts, that doesn’t mean it isn’t valuable in its own way.
-There are advantages to these types of conversation.
-Artspeak can be a great way to learn about mechanics and it is also a good way to network, to make new friends, business connections, to learn of upcoming events, classes, galleries or other major things that you may be interested in.
+There are advantages to these types of conversations.
+Artspeak can be a great way to learn about mechanics and it is also a good way to network, to make new friends, business connections, to learn of upcoming events, classes, galleries, or other major things that you may be interested in.
 As such, this kind of conversation is worthwhile, sometimes.

 However, artspeak comes with a major disadvantage, too.
 The problem with artspeak is that conversations among photographers have a habit of steering more towards jargon and less toward the deeper concepts hidden within art.
 Why?
 Because of jargon, mechanics, credentials – these things are all easier to speak about.
 The conversation, while it may be informative, is largely devoid of deeper meaning.
 Though you may come away with a few new phone numbers, perhaps some new gear that you’d like to check out, you don’t come away with new ideas, new sources of inspiration, new ways to expand on your creativity.

 Moreover, there is a good reason why conversations among photographers are often mechanical in nature.
-With the sharing of ideas comes a certain vulnerability.
+With the sharing of ideas comes to a certain vulnerability.
 Some creatives have no qualms at all sharing their ideas and deeper thoughts.
 But for the rest of us, we’re inclined to talk about less dangerous topics because that sharing of ideas leaves us feeling like we are open to attack, to criticism, to others forming opinions about us and our work that aren’t necessarily positive.